 Best Anti-Colic Breastfeeding Bottle

-This set offers a lot for a reasonable price.
-You’ll get three 4-ounce bottles with two slow flow nipples, one stage two medium flow nipples, and three sealing discs.
-The pump adapters will allow you to connect these to many breast pumps but these are sold separately.
+This set offers excellent value.
+You get three 4-ounce bottles with two slow-flow nipples, one stage-two medium-flow nipple, and three sealing discs.
+Pump adapters (sold separately) allow you to connect these directly to leading breast pumps.

 Pros